 For many people, soundbars are the best way to get better audio quality from a TV.
 They're simple to install, without all the speakers and frustrating wires that come with a surround-sound system.
 While most soundbars don't sound as good as separate speakers -- especially with music -- they're still vastly better than your TV's built-in speakers.

 So which soundbar should you buy?
-A good place to start is CNET's list of best soundbars, but if you just want a quick recommendation, here you go.
-All three of these represent the best we've tested at their price points as of late 2019.
+A good place to start is, but if you just want a quick recommendation, here you go.
+All three of these represent the best we've tested for the prices as of early 2021.

-If you want the maximum amount of performance for a minimum outlay, the Vizio SB3621n-E8 is CNET's Editor's Choice in the budget category.
-It offers Bluetooth connectivity and a wireless subwoofer.
+If you want the maximum amount of performance for a minimum outlay, the Vizio V21 offers excellent performance for under $200.
+It offers HDMI and Bluetooth connectivity plus a wireless subwoofer.
 It sounds great and doesn't look too shabby either.
-Read CNET's review.

 In a competitive field it's the Yamaha YAS-209 which emerges as the best soundbar with Amazon Alexa onboard.
 The Yamaha offers excellent sound quality and enough connectivity to suit most users.